 In this course, students will read excerpts of essays, novels, and articles written by some of the greatest writers and thinkers, from antiquity to modern times, in the Western tradition.
 Utilizing a seminar approach to facilitate discussion, students will explore the meaning, ethics, and motives of these authors, as well as seek to examine the connections between their own personal and cultural knowledge, popular/mass media knowledge, and mainstream academic knowledge, especially in considering the power of texts to transform society.
 Students will complete three to four formally drafted essays each semester, as well as sit for several exams covering specified units of study.
 Students will also be expected to submit less formally written pieces focusing on other aspects of class.
 These pieces will take the form of blogs and written journal responses.
 Regular vocabulary and grammar lessons will augment the class.

-Advanced English: The Family in Literature
+Advanced English: Gothic Literature

-Advanced English: Dystopian Literature
+Advanced English: The Hero

-Advanced English: Adaptations
+Advanced English: Media Studies

 AP English Language & Composition

 AP English Language & Composition is designed to mirror a college-level composition class.
 Its primary goal is to help students “write effectively and confidently in the college course across the curriculum and in their professional and public lives” (The College Board, AP English Course Description, May 2007, May 2008, p.
 6).
 In this course, students will strive to become critical readers, analytical writers, and successful communicators.
-While the objectives and requirements listed in the AP English Course Description guide the organization of this course, multi-week thematic units center on the discussion and analysis of an American cultural myth in order to encourage students to think critically about their beliefs and their world.
+While the objectives and requirements listed in the AP English Course Descriptionguide the organization of this course, multi-week thematic units center on the discussion and analysis of an American cultural myth in order to encourage students to think critically about their beliefs and their world.
 Selections for each unit are composed of written and visual texts including (but not limited to) essays, political writing, autobiographies, social-science writing, criticism, cartoons, posters and advertisements.
 Each unit will be anchored by a multi-drafted piece of writing on which students will receive peer and teacher feedback.
 This writing is evaluated based on effective and appropriate use of a variety of vocabulary and sentence structure, logical organization, development and support of ideas and claims, effective use of rhetoric (including tone, voice and emphasis), and an understanding of purpose and audience (The College Board AP English Course Description, May 2007, May 2008. p.
 8).

 AP English Literature & Composition

-In this course, we will read selected works of American and British literature.
+In this course, we will read selected works of American, British, and global literature.
 Beyond exposing ourselves to a number of excellent (and enjoyable) pieces of writing, the focus of this course is to understand how structure and style work to create and enhance meaning.
 Writing will be a major part of the course, as will be close reading.
 In-class AP-style essays, informal personal responses, and take-home essays will be practiced regularly.
 The primary goal will be to develop the necessary skills and knowledge in order to perform well on the AP exam at the end of the year.